Moving from Denmark to Sweden

 11.

-If you are a Danish citizen, moving to Sweden means that you lose your right to vote in Denmark – unless you are stationed, deployed, or studying in Sweden.
+If you are a Danish citizen and move to Sweden, you normally lose your right to vote in Denmark unless you are stationed abroad, deployed or studying in Sweden.

-You can also vote in the European Parliament elections if you have turned 18, are a citizen of an EU country, are registered in the Swedish Population Register, and have given notice that you wish to be listed in the electoral roll.
+You can also vote in elections to the European Parliament if you are an EU citizen aged 18 or older, registered in the Swedish Population Register and listed on the Swedish electoral roll.

 12.